terra-money/docs/docs/migration/validator-gentx.md

 ## Create GenTx

-For a full explanantion of the gentx command, run `[TERRA] gentx` in your terminal.
+For a full explanantion of the gentx command, run `terrad gentx` in your terminal.

 1. Initialize validator. (replace MONIKER_NAME)